diSimplex/diSimplex.github.io/README.md

 diSimplex.github.io
 ===================

-GiyHub Pages for the diSimplex organization
+GitHub Pages for the diSimplex organization